epam/edp-install/docs/user-guide/git-server-overview.md

 # Manage Git Servers

-Git Server is responsible for integration with Version Control System, whether it is GitHub, Gitlab or Gerrit.
+Git Server is responsible for integration with Version Control System, whether it is GitHub, GitLab or Gerrit.

 ![type:video](https://www.youtube.com/embed/pzheGwBLZvU)